-Thus, antennas that have high gain will enable you to achieve longer range and better signal quality in LoRa communication, but must be aimed specifically in the direction of the receiving antenna.
+Thus, antennas that have high gain will enable you to achieve longer range and better signal quality in LR communication, but must be aimed specifically in the direction of the receiving antenna.
 Although low-gain antennas have shorter range, it is less important to be concerned with the direction of the antenna, making it easier to build mesh networks.
-As a result, your choice of antenna will largely depend on the specific LoRa communication scenario that you have in mind.
+As a result, your choice of antenna will largely depend on the specific LR communication scenario that you have in mind.

 Seeed’s LoRa Fiberglass Antenna